 Sometimes the little details of renovations fall by the wayside because there are so many design and construction decisions to make.
 That’s why it’s important to recognize seemingly minor updates that can have a big impact.
 For example, think about an apartment radiator cover.
 They’re not a building requirement, and they don’t influence a radiator’s efficiency.
 Still, this nice-to-have detail can instantly make any space look more polished and provide additional storage too.

 Here are some ways Sweeten homeowners upped their radiator game.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free.

 1. Sleek and modern

 The centerpiece of this Park Slope, Brooklyn renovation was the kitchen.
 However, the Sweeten general contractor helped complete a few other projects in the apartment, including a handsome radiator cover in the bedroom.
 “My growing puppy decided the cover was her favorite place to sit and watch squirrels,” the homeowner shared.
 “My general contractor came back to install reinforcements so it could handle the weight of a full-grown dog.”